-The interest rate model projects interest rates for the Japanese yen (JPY), the US dollar (USD), the euro (EUR), and the pound sterling (GBP).
+The interest rate model projects interest rates for the Japanese yen (JPY), the US dollar (USD), the euro (EUR), the pound sterling (GBP), and the Australian dollar (AUD).
+The Australian dollar was added from March 31, 2018, as sales of Australian dollar business commenced during the year.
 The model uses a risk-neutral approach with the Japanese yen as the base currency, and correlations between interest rate processes of different currencies have been taken into account.
 The interest rate model has been calibrated according to the market environment at each reporting date, and the parameters used are estimated from the market yield curve and the implied volatilities of interest rate swaptions with various maturities and underlying swap terms.
 A set of 5,000 scenarios is produced for the stochastic calculation of the time value of financial options and guarantees.
 The scenario set has been generated by Willis Towers Watson.